-Many foreigners, but actually also many Italians often ask questions about how it is more correct to eat pasta.
+Many foreigners often ask questions about the best way to cook pasta, and I explained it well at the link, but today we focus on how it is more correct to eat pasta.
 Especially one of the most common doubts concerns the cutlery with which to eat spaghetti.

 In fact, the iconic dish of Italian cuisine, spaghetti, is sometimes served in restaurants with a fork and spoon, and this is where the question arises: do Italians use a fork or a spoon to eat spaghetti?
 Or do they use a fork and spoon together?

 Like any question about Italian cuisine, the answer is simple but does not always get everyone to agree, now I will answer it but then I will explain better why to this day not everyone agrees.

 According to etiquette any kind of long type pasta, such as spaghetti or linguine, should be eaten with only a fork.
 So no help with a spoon, which is instead dedicated to soups, and specifically no knife.
 Spaghetti should be twirled with the fork until you get a small group twisted around the fork and then you can bring it to your mouth to eat it.

 But why is it still possible today in Italy and abroad to see someone eating spaghetti with a fork and spoon?

 Why does someone eat spaghetti by helping themselves with a spoon to twirl it up?